NickElseySpelloC/sc_utility/docs/guide/shelly_control_objects.md

 - **Current**: Current current reading.
 - **PowerFactor**: The power factor reading.
 - **Energy**: Total energy consumed in watt / hours.
 (When a device is an Simulation mode, you can add a MockRate key to the Meter's configuration section to set a Watts/second metering rate.)

+### Temperature Probe component

+Temperature Probe components will also have these attrbutes:

+- **ProbeID**: The internal ID assigned by the Shelly device to this add-on.
+Typically an integer starting at 100.
+- **Temperature**: Reported temperature reading for this probe in C.

 Note, depending on the Shelly models, some of these attrbutes may be empty.
 For example, some earlier generation 1 models would report power but not voltage or current.